-EN4266Z Memoir, Poetry and Fiction: Reading and Creating Literary Forms

-Students in this course will have the opportunity to find their creative voices in three distinct areas.
-The college essay will begin a study of memoir; students will then study the short story, and finally poetry.
-In each case, writing will be informed by both classic and contemporary literature.
+EN4266Z Memoir, Poetry and Fiction: Reading and Creating Literary Forms writing will be informed by both classic and contemporary literature.
 Memoirs by David Sedaris, Dave Eggers, Jeannette Walls; poetry by authors ranging from William Shakespeare to Robert Frost to Billy Collins; and short stories by Hemingway, Poe, Vonnegut, Chopin and many others will all give shape and texture to the literary forms that students will write.
 Students will create a writing portfolio as the culmination of the year's work.
-Students have the option of earning Honors Credit through more challenging research and project work.